 I wish I could say that I was better with making returns.
 Sadly the makeup hoarder in me typically holds onto products past their return date.
-Unused Makeup can easily be sold, donated, or given to friends and family because there are no sanitation concerns.
+However, unused Makeup can easily be sold, donated, or given to friends and family because there are no sanitation concerns.

 Generally speaking, most powder products (face powder, bronzer, blush, highlighter, and eyeshadow) can be sanitized.
-If an item can be sanitized and is not expired, it could be re-sold.
+If an item can be sanitized and is not expired, it may possibly be re-sold.

-Note: I define *gently used* as meaning a product was only swatched and/or worn on my face less than a handful of times.
+Note: I define *gently used* as meaning a product was only swatched and/or worn on the face less than a handful of times.

 These products cannot be properly sanitized and may spread bacteria and other harmful germs.

 Whether you’re trying to sell or buy gently used makeup, precautions need to be taken.
-You may want to scrape off the top layer of your powder product using a sharp edge.
-Given that the product is going to be sanitized, scraping the product may not be needed.
+First, you may want use a sharp edge to scrape off the top layer of your powder product.
+However, given that the product is going to be sanitized, scraping the product may not be needed.
 What you’ll need:

 Cotton Rounds or Cotton Swabs (for small eyeshadow pans)

 Wet your cotton round with rubbing alcohol.
-Dab the damp cotton round over the top layer of the product.
-This will make the product look darker and damp, but will not permanently damage the product.
+Then, dab the damp cotton round over the top layer of the product.
+This will make the product look dark and damp.
+However, it will not permanently damage the product.
 Leave the product out to air dry.
 Once the product dries, it should be safe to use the product.

 Warm water and soap (bar soap, dish soap, or shampoo) are sufficient for cleaning brushes.
-I dampen my brush under warm water, add a tiny amount of soap to the palm of my hand, and thoroughly swirl my makeup brushes to remove any excess product.
+First, dampen the brush under warm water.
+Next, add a tiny amount of soap to the palm of the hand.
+Last, thoroughly swirl the makeup brushes to remove any excess product.

-Again, because I do NOT recommend selling or buying cream-based products that are applied to the lips or eyes, I will NOT be sharing tips on how to “sanitize” those products.
+Again, I do NOT recommend selling or buying cream-based products.
+Therefore, I will NOT be sharing tips on how to “sanitize” those products.

 Beauty Bus accepts donations of new haircare, skincare, nail care, and makeup.
-The charity does not accept razors, extractors, perfumes, deodorant, and makeup bags.
+However, the charity does not accept razors, extractors, perfumes, deodorant, or makeup bags.

 All donated products must be new, sealed, and at least six months from its expiration date.
 Potential US donors may write off donations as tax deductions under the 501(c)(3) tax exemption EIN # 26-3075655.